Launching a Portal

 Fill in duration, description, and whether the time is billable.
 Billable defaults are configurable in Settings > Onboarding.

-PSA integration works with Halo PSA, ConnectWise Manage, Autotask, and Syncro.
+PSA integration works with Halo PSA, ConnectWise Manage, and Autotask.
 The portal must be linked to a PSA project before you can create tickets or log time.

 Completing a Portal